La France (French newspaper): Headquarters

 The headquarters of La France moved in 1883 to a large building at 142 rue Montmartre in Paris, designed by the architect Ferdinand Bal.

 Sculpted by Ernest-Eugène Hiolle and Louis Lefèvre, two Atlanteans wearing lion skins and two caryatids symbolizing journalism and typography, to the left and right of the entrance arcade, supported the sign of newspaper underneath the first floor balcony.
 The building later became the headquarters of L'Aurore.
+The ground floor is (as at 2024) occupied by a Carrefour supermarket.